rafaelsutiono/home-security-system/README.md

 ## Implementation in C

 ### To run the code on Windows in Visual Studio Code (VSC):
-1. Download the .c file in my repository and open it on VSC.
+1. Download the .c file in my repository and open it in VSC.
 2. Set up a debugging configuration for the project by making sure the C/C++ extension and a C compiler (preferably GCC) are installed in VSC.
 Once it's installed, create a `launch.json` configuration file.
 3. Once that's done, you may debug the file and select the configuration which has gcc.exe in it.
 4. Once the code is up and running, you may use the terminal to enter your inputs and play around with the FSM.